abradshaw/getting-started-with-satellite-6-command-line/initial_configuration,_adding_red_repos/syncronising_repositories.md

-# Syncronising Repositories
+# Synchronising Repositories

-Before we can create hosts to be provisioned, we need to syncronise the repositories that we selected in the previous section.
+Before we can create hosts to be provisioned, we need to synchronise the repositories that we selected in the previous section.
 This may take time, depending on the speed of your internet connection

-Repository syncronisation is perfromed with
+Repository synchronisation is perfromed with

 ```hammer repository synchronize```